Hyperobjekt/seda-site/content/posts/affluent-schools-are-not-always-best.md

 <img src="/images/articles/affluent-schools/state16.jpg" class=" d-md-none" />

-Those in the lower left show the opposite: educational opportunities are scarce both in early childhood and through the elementary and middle school years.<br class="d-sm-none d-md-block"><br class="d-sm-none d-md-block">

 {{% /state-wrapper %}}

 {{% state-wrapper state="state16" notmerge="true" %}}

+<br class="d-sm-none d-md-block"><br>Those in the lower left show the opposite: educational opportunities are scarce both in early childhood and through the elementary and middle school years.

-<br class="d-sm-none d-md-block"><br>More generally, the data tell us not only <i>where</i> there is more or less educational opportunity, but <i>when</i> opportunity is available in each place.<br><br><br>
+More generally, the data tell us not only <i>where</i> there is more or less educational opportunity, but <i>when</i> opportunity is available in each place.<br><br>

 {{% /state-wrapper %}}